 Size of shared memory allocation for stats segment, in bytes.
 This value can be suffixed with K (kilobytes), M (megabytes), or G (gigabytes) in upper or lowercase.
 Default value is 96M.

-Note: This value may need to be increased to accommodate large amounts of routes in routing tables.
-The default value of 96M can safely accommodate approximately one million routes.
+Note: This value may need to be increased to accommodate large amounts of routes in routing tables, especially with multiple workers.
+The default value of 96M can safely accommodate approximately 1.8 million routes with no worker threads.